This page introduces the main features and modules in CARLA. Detailed explanations of the different subjects can be found in their corresponding page.

 - Rendering options.
 Graphics quality settings, off-screen rendering and a no-rendering mode.

-- RSS sensor.
-This sensor is quite different from the rest.
-It integrates the C++ Library for Responsibility Sensitive Safety, and modifies a vehicle's trajectory using safety checks.
+- RSS.
+Integration of the C++ Library for Responsibility Sensitive Safety to modify a vehicle's trajectory using safety checks.

 - Simulation time and synchrony.
 Everything regarding the simulation time and server-client communication.